peiche/ankur/readme.md

 You can install the development dependencies by running `npm i`.
 The following commands are available:

-- `npm run lint:css` lints the CSS
+- `npm run lint` lints the CSS
 - `npm run build` compiles the SCSS to CSS
-- `npm run export` creates dependency-free directory for upload
+- `npm run export` creates dependency-free directory and zip file for upload
-- `npm run zip` creates a zip file using the directory created in the export task

 ### Resources